NeuroTechX/bci-workshop/INSTRUCTIONS.md

 2. It can communicate with any of the following devices without requiring any modification: Muse, Emotiv EPOC, Neurosky Mindwave, OpenBCI, Neuroelectrics Enobio;
 3. It can stream EEG signals over a single computer or a network (or the Internet).

-MuLES is based on LabView, and is currently only available for Windows.
+MuLES is based on LabVIEW, and is currently only available for Windows.
 Future releases might support other operating systems.

 To install MuLES, download the [MuLES installer v1.3](https://github.com/MuSAELab/MuLES/releases) and follow the instructions given on the web page.